Carl Henry (singer)

 Carl Henry is a Canadian R&B singer born in Jamaica and raised in Montreal, Quebec, Canada.

-His 2002 debut album RNB, earned him his first Juno nomination in 2003 for Best R&B/Soul recording of the Year.
+His 2002 debut album RNB, earned him his first Juno Award nomination in 2003 for Best R&B/Soul Recording of the Year.
 He released a French-language version of the album titled Solution RNB.
-After touring and promoting the French version the album, he released three singles: "Homie's Girl", dancehall hit "Bare As She Dare" (featuring Ce'cile), and "Hot Gal" (featuring Rally Bop).
+After touring and promoting the French version the album, he released three singles: "Homie's Girl", dancehall hit "Bare as She Dare" (featuring Ce'cile), and "Hot Gal" (featuring Rally Bop).
 The three singles also received Juno nominations.

-His second album titled I Wish, was released in the fall of 2005.
+His second album, titled I Wish, was released in the fall of 2005.
 It featured the single "Little Mama".
-His song "Perfect" (featuring JR Writer) appeared in Ian Iqbal Rashid's 2007 feature film How She Move.
+His song "Perfect" (featuring J.R.
+Writer) appeared in Ian Iqbal Rashid's 2007 feature film How She Move.

-His third album is entitled All That I Know, and features the hit singles "Trippin'" and "Dim the Lights".
+His third album is entitled All That I Know and features the hit singles "Trippin and "Dim the Lights".